 In a particular galaxy, some of the stars are moving toward us and some away from us, so when we measure their speeds using the Doppler effect, we see a range of speeds, from fast stars moving toward us, to fast stars moving away from us, and everything in between.
 This spread of speeds is known as the sigma of the speed.
 By measuring the sigma of stellar speeds in a galaxy, we know the speeds of the fastest stars.

-In the figure the measured mass of several galactic black holes is plotted with the sigma of stellar speed within the bulge of those galaxies.
-You can see there is a clear relation between black hole mass and sigma, which is the M-sigma relation.
+In the figure above the measured mass of several galactic black holes is plotted with the sigma of stellar speed within the bulge of those galaxies.1 You can see there is a clear relation between black hole mass and sigma, which is the M-sigma relation.
 Knowing this, we can measure the sigma of a galaxy, and determine the mass of its central black hole.